Danish Aslam: Music videos

 Danish directed the music video for the song "Baadshah" (2017), performed by Pratyul Joshi and released by T-Series.
 The video was shot in Mauritius and features actress Pallavi Sharda alongside Joshi.

 Danish also directed the music video for "Jiya Laage Na" (2024), a romantic single sung by Mohit Chauhan and Shilpa Rao, with music by Rochak Kohli, released by Universal Music India Pvt.
 Ltd. under their VYRL Originals label.
-The video features Parth Samthaan and Isha Malviya in a simple yet heartwarming story of a newly married couple finding love in a joint family setting.
+The video features Parth Samthaan and Isha Malviya in a story of a newly married couple finding love in a joint family setting.